Resilience In The Workplace - People Development Magazine

 Obviously, humans are not robots.
 As much as personal or workplace issues may linger in the back of the mind, highly resilient employees are able to cast them aside and maintain a high level of focus.
 This allows them to not only stay on top of their work but also to perform diligently.

 Highly resilient employees are less likely to miss work through stress, mental health issues or physical illness.
-They are more positive-minded and committed to team goals and the organizational mission as a whole.
-They derive more satisfaction from their work and are more likely to find meaning and fulfillment in their work.
+They are more positive-minded and committed to team goals and the organisational mission as a whole.
+They derive more satisfaction from their work and are more likely to find meaning and fulfilment in their work.

 By teaching employees the skill of resilience, they are more likely to successfully achieve individual and team goals, and by extension, push the company where it wants to be.